Palliative Care

 Palliative care works best through teamwork.
 Our interprofessional team includes:

-- Physicians & Nurse Practitioners – Experts in symptom relief and serious illness communication
+- Board Certified Physicians – Experts in symptom relief and serious illness communication

-- Pharmacists – Ensuring safe, effective symptom management
+- Pharmacy Specialist – Ensuring safe, effective symptom management

-- Chaplains – Providing spiritual care for all beliefs
+- Palliative Certified Chaplain – Providing spiritual care for all beliefs

-- Administrative Staff – Coordinating care and ensuring continuity
+- Program Specialist – Coordinating care and ensuring continuity

 How Palliative Care Helps